bleggett/coverfail/README.md

 # Coverfail

-`go test -cover ./...` will report coverage for each module it finds in the repo separately, but cannot give you an overall coverage percentage for all `.go` files found, which this does.
+`go test -cover ./...` will report coverage for each module it finds in the repo separately, but cannot give you an overall coverage percentage for all modules, which this does.

 Additonally, this lets you return a nonzero exit code to the parent process if the coverage falls below a fixed amount provided via an argument.
 This makes it easy to integrate into most CI systems.